 To be eligible to receive a CASA Grant, an applicant must be a:

 - i.
 State or local government administering a CASA program, or - ii.
 Non-profit organization administering a CASA program, or - iii.
-Institution of higher education administering a CASA program i.
-Be a member in good standing of the National CASA Association and be in compliance with NCASAA standards;
+Institution of higher education administering a CASA program

 AND, the program must also: